Nagarkot Around The Kathmandu Valley, Nepal Travel Guide

 Nagarkot borders this national park, encompassing extensive forests and diverse flora and fauna.
 It a place for nature walks, bird watching, and longer hikes.

 Located at the highest point, the tower a 360-degree panorama of the Himalayas.
-On clear days, Everest and other ranges visible.
+When the sky is clear, Everest and other ranges visible.

 The changing colors of the sky at dawn and dusk a magical scene.
-Arrive early for stunning photographic opportunities.
+Get there early for stunning photographic opportunities.

 Shivapuri-Nagarjun National Park borders Nagarkot, encompassing extensive forests and opportunities for nature walks and bird watching.